Observation of edge solitons and transitions between them in a trimer circuit lattice

+Figure \ref{fig1}d shows the experimental sample of the nonlinear trimer EC lattice, with the inset zooming in a fragment containing the typical circuit components (see the sample design and fabrication in Methods, Sample fabrication and measurement).
+Note that, in our experiments, we use two common-cathode diodes connected in parallel to provide the desired capacitance $C_{\text{v}}$.

-In the linear regime, which is realized when $\psi _{n}^{\text{A,B,C}}$ approaches $0$, the trimer circuit lattice exhibits three dispersive bands with two band gaps under periodic boundary condition (see Supplementary Note 2 for the discussion of the linear trimer circuit lattice).
-Since the linear trimer lattice is inversion symmetric, i.e., $PH\left( k\right) P^{-1}=H\left( -k\right) $ with the inversion operator $P$ and Hamiltonian in reciprocal space $H \left( k \right)$, the Zak phase defined as $\mathcal{Z}=i\int_{\text{BZ}}\left\langle \psi _{k}\right\vert \partial _{k}\left\vert \psi _{k}\right\rangle dk$ is quantized and can take only the values zero or $\pi $ (modulo $2\pi $).
-When the intracell hopping $J$ is smaller than the intercell hopping $J^{\prime}$, the linear trimer lattice is topologically nontrivial with $\mathcal{Z}=\pi ,~0,$ and $\pi $ for the bottom, middle, and top bands, respectively.
-According to the bulk-boundary correspondence, one pair of edge states appear in each topological bandgap \cite{PRA96-032103, PRA99-013833,PRA103-023503,PRB103-014110,PRB106-085109}.
-The edge states in the bottom gap feature two antisymmetric peaks at the two outermost sites, while the states in the top gap exhibit symmetric internal structures.
+\textbf{Frequency spectra and profiles of edge solitons.} In the linear regime, which is realized for an infinitesimal amplitude of wave functions when $\psi _{n}^{\text{A,B,C}}$ approach zero, the trimer EC lattice exhibits three dispersive bands separated by two finite bandgaps under periodic boundary condition (see Supplementary Figure S5 and relevant discussion in Supplementary Note 2).
+The linear trimer lattice being inversion-symmetric, i.e., $PH\left( k\right) P^{-1}=H\left( -k\right) $, with Hamiltonian in the reciprocal space $H\left( k\right) $ and inversion operator $P$, the Zak phase, defined as the integral over the Brillouin zone, $\mathcal{Z}=\text{i}\int_{\text{BZ}}\left\langle \psi _{k}\right\vert \frac{\partial}{\partial k}\left\vert \psi _{k}\right\rangle dk$, is quantized, taking solely values $0$ or $\pi $ (modulo $2\pi $).
+When the intracell hopping $J$ is smaller than its intercell counterpart $J^{\prime }$, the linear trimer lattice is topologically nontrivial with $\mathcal{Z}=\pi ,~0,$ and $\pi $ for the bottom, middle, and top bands, respectively.
+According to the bulk-boundary correspondence, for the trimer lattice with a finite number of unit cells, one pair of edge states appear in each topological bandgap \cite{PRA96-032103, PRA99-013833,PRA103-023503,PRB103-014110,PRB106-085109}.
+Due to the inversion symmetry of the trimer EC lattice, the edge states in the bottom topological gap exhibit the largest magnitudes at the two outermost sites, but with opposite signs, resulting in antisymmetric internal structures (see discussion in Supplementary Note 2).
+In contrast, the edge states in the top topological bandgap also show the largest magnitudes at the two outermost sites, but with the same sign, leading to symmetric internal structures.